 - Reduce the costs of violations.

-The Motive Compliance Hub uses AI to automatically match unidentified trips with recommended drivers.
-Smart Trip Match notifies fleet managers of the recommendation, right in the Fleet Dashboard.
+The Motive Compliance Hub uses AI to automatically match unidentified trips with recommended drivers and notify fleet managers of the recommendation, right in the Fleet Dashboard.
 This helps eliminate administrative time sorting through records.